 After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied Respondent's appeal.
 The ALJ found that "Respondent service retired pending disability retirement during an active investigation concerning his misconduct.
 He filed his application for service retirement 22 days before the NOAA was served upon him that ordered his dismissal."
 The ALJ found that fact "certainly constitutes a service retirement under unfavorable circumstances."
 The ALJ noted that although Respondent CDCR "ultimately rescinded the NOAA and SPB dismissed his appeal, it is clear from the MacFarland decision that Haywood applies even when an appeal of an adverse action is withdrawn.
-Put another way, the rescission of the NOAA and dismissal of the appeal has no effect on the fact that Respondent still severed his employment relationship with CDCR under unfavorable circumstances."
-The ALJ held that Respondent's employment relationship with Respondent CDCR has been severed and Respondent has no return rights with Respondent CDCR.
+Put another way, the rescission of the NOAA and dismissal of the appeal has no effect on the fact that Respondent CDCR has been severed and Respondent's employment relationship with CDCR under unfavorable circumstances."
+The ALJ held that Respondent has no return rights with Respondent CDCR.
 Even if Respondent were to attempt to return to his position at Respondent CDCR, the NOAA would be reeffectuated by being served again upon him and he would be dismissed.
 "Return rights are a requirement under Haywood, Smith, and Vandergoot, and because [R]espondent resigned under unfavorable circumstances, he has no return rights."